NwlSmith/FlappyFightBP/README.md

 TO DO:

+- Mine does not register collisions properly

 - Sound effects

 - Background

 - Refine movement?

-- What's the goal? - timer? can the other player fight back?
+- What's the goal? can the other player fight back?

+- ART:
-- Points?
+	- Scoreboard

 - Menu screens